-A senior loan of up to EUR 80 million loan to Izmir Metropolitan Municipality.
-The proceeds of the loan will be used for the construction of Buca metro line, including 11 stations, a warehouse building and 19.5 km of metro line (13.5 km main line and 6 km access tunnels).
+A senior loan of up to EUR 125 million to Izmir Metropolitan Municipality.
+The proceeds of the loan will be used for the construction of Buca metro line, including 11 stations, a depot and 19.5 km of metro line (13.5 km main line and 6 km depot access tunnels).

 The construction of a new metro line is part of the city's extension of its urban rail network to meet increasing demand, providing an environmentally friendly alternative to private vehicles.